Quasi-Mind/deep-unconscious-mind/README.md

 # Deep Unconscious Mind (DUM) Framework

-:construction: **NOTE: This README is currently under active development and is subject to change.
-Thank you for your patience while we continue to improve it.** :construction:
+:construction: **NOTE: This README is currently under constant revision due to the exploratory and uncharted nature of the DUM framework.
+The content is subject to change as we further investigate and refine the framework.** :construction:

+---

 👥 **Join the Exploration**